 Sentencing and degree of criminal charges in New Jersey

-Unauthorized use of a vehicle, some charges involving assault and threat crimes or possession of marijuana, criminal sexual contact, or another 4th-degree crime you may be sentenced to serve up to 18 months in prison.
+I found guilty of unauthorized use of a vehicle, some charges involving assault and threat crimes or possession of marijuana, criminal sexual contact, or another 4th-degree crime, you may be sentenced to serve up to 18 months in prison.

 Municipal/Disorderly Persons Offenses:

 In New Jersey lesser offenses are heard by the Municipal Court in the township, city, or municipality where the offense allegedly took place.
 If convicted of possession of marijuana, shoplifting, simple assault, harassment, or disorderly conduct you may be sentenced to up to 6 months in jail.